alex314159/tabblioserver/README.md

 ## Contributing & Bug Reports

-We welcome contributions and bug reports for both the Tabblio frontend and backend!
+We welcome contributions and bug reports for both the tabblio frontend and backend!

 ### Reporting Issues